-Course Number and Name: IMT 2783 Audio for Simulation and Games and its application in simulations and game development.
+Course Number and Name: IMT 2738 Audio for Simulation and Games Description: audio and its appli This course is provides and introduction to the various aspects of audio and its application in simulations and game development.
 Students will learn how to produce and edit audio for simulations and games.
+Hour Breakdown: Semester Credit Hours Lecture Lab Contact Hours 3 2 2 60